Arjhun777/text-to-speech/README.md

 ### 3. Environment Configuration

-Create an `.env` file in the `server/` directory with the following environment variables:
+Create an `.env` file in the `main` directory with the following environment variables:

 ```env
 API_KEY=<your_api_key>